Ben Receives The James Joyce Award!

 Near Normal Man creators are thrilled to announce that Ben Stern was honored with this prestigious award this past October!
 Charlene Stern flew with her father to Dublin and the following is her account of their adventure.

 OCTOBER 24-27, 2017

-I love my father fiercely and am so very proud of him for who he chooses to be in this world.
+I love my father fiercely and am so very proud of the person he chooses to be in this world.
 This is my take on the journey to Dublin, Ireland to be honored and receive The James Joyce Award.

-When I received the Letter, it came through the website contact email.
-It was such a shock I didn’t believe it.
-It sat in my in-box for two days, but after receiving an email from Vivian Kleiman, my creative producer, who said: “Are you crazy?
+When I received the Letter, it came through the official Near Normal Man’s website email.
+It was such a shock that I just didn’t believe it.
+So for two days, there it sat in my in-box.
+Finally I asked Vivian Kleiman, my creative producer for her professional wisdom.
+She wrote back: “Are you crazy?
 Respond!!”
-I did.
+So I did.

-He couldn’t believe he was important enough to be honored.
-I thought a moment and said: “Why don’t we go anyway?”
-He thought a moment and accepted, saying: “Well I could use a vacation.”
-And so we decided to go.
+Finally he declared that he couldn’t believe he was important enough to be honored.
+So I thought a moment and said: “Why don’t we go anyway?”
+Then he thought a moment, then accepted saying: “Well I could use a vacation.”
+So we decided to go!